Stronger, healthier communities

 We are expanding our network of Greggs Outlets

 We are opening Greggs Outlet shops in areas around the UK where we know social deprivation is high.
-These shops offer day-old food products at a big price reduction, meaning that families on a tight budget can pick up a delicious bargain.
-We donate a share of the profits from these shops to local community organisations with alleviating food poverty at heart.
+These shops offer surplus food products at a big price reduction, meaning that families on a tight budget can pick up a delicious bargain.
+We donate a share of the profits from these shops to The Greggs Foundation who distribute the proceeds through their Community Grants Programme.

 We are helping people to make healthier choices